noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 To get the full performance we need to run our kernel not just with multiple threads, but also with multiple blocks.

 In this technical blog from NVIDIA [CUDA Refresher: The CUDA Programming Model](https://developer.nvidia.com/blog/cuda-refresher-cuda-programming-model/) we can read more about it.
-The following figure illustrates it quite nicelly:
+The following figure illustrates it quite nicely:
 \figenv{Kernel execution on GPU. <br>Original source: https://developer.nvidia.com/blog/cuda-refresher-cuda-programming-model/}{/assets/pages/hpc/kernel-execution-on-gpu-1.png}{}

-If you use blocks, the computation of you index in `M` becomes a bit more tricky to compute and you also need to have more storage for `M`.
+If you use blocks, the computation of your index in `M` becomes a bit more tricky to compute and you also need to have more storage for `M`.

-Similar as with the `threadIdx().x` we have a `blockIdx().x` and a `blockDim().x` to performe this computation.
+Similar as with the `threadIdx().x` we have a `blockIdx().x` and a `blockDim().x` to perform this computation.

 @@important
-Julia starst with indexing by 1.
+Julia starts with indexing by `1`.
 On the GPU this can become a bit confusing as CUDA in general does not.
 In this case we need to correct the `blockIdx()` by `1`.
 @@